 Public Service Loan Forgiveness (PSLF) Update

 On Oct.
-25, 2022, the U.S. Department of Education announced a plan for permanent improvements to the PSLF program and a one-time payment count adjustment to bring borrowers closer to forgiveness.
-More information will be available soon.
-In the meantime, an outline of the improvements is available on the following Fact Sheet.
-For the most up-to-date information and how these changes may impact your loans, check back here or visit https://studentaid.gov/publicservice or https://studentaid.gov/idradjustment.
+25, 2022, the U.S. Department of Education (ED) announced a plan for permanent improvements to the PSLF program and a one-time payment count adjustment to bring borrowers closer to forgiveness.
+An outline of the improvements is available on ED's Fact Sheet.
+For the most up-to-date information and how these changes may impact your loans, check back here or visit StudentAid.gov/publicservice or StudentAid.gov/idradjustment.

-- Updated regulations announcing permanent improvements to the PSLF program were published November 1, 2022.
-Many of the benefits of these regulations will not take effect until July 1, 2023.
+- Updated federal regulations announcing permanent improvements to the PSLF program were published November 1, 2022.
+These regulations are effective July 1, 2023.

-- For additional information on PSLF, visit the PSLF Help Tool: https://studentaid.gov/pslf
+- For additional information on PSLF, visit the PSLF Help Tool: StudentAid.gov/pslf

 If you are employed by a government or not-for-profit organization, you may be able to receive loan forgiveness under the Public Service Loan Forgiveness Program.